splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/collector-linux-intro.rst

 * :ref:`otel-install-linux`
 * :ref:`otel-install-linux-manual`
+* :ref:`otel-install-linux-tools`

+See the default settings and configuration options at:

 * :ref:`linux-config-ootb`
-* By default, you'll obtain these :ref:`metrics <ootb-metrics-linux>`

-For advanced configuration options, see:

 * :ref:`otel-linux-config`
+* By default, you'll obtain these :ref:`metrics <ootb-metrics-windows>`

 To upgrade or uninstall, see: